Close Menu

 5. Category Matching

-Match the phrase to its appropriate context:
+• Match the phrase to its context:

-• “Like” — casual conversation
+• Like → casual conversation

 Final Thoughts